Swifty Journey

 printMathResult(multiplyTwoInts, 3, 5) // "Result: 15"

 printMathResult doesn’t know or care what operation does — it only knows it accepts two Ints and returns an Int.
-This is polymorphism through function types — one of the pillars of functional programming.
+This is polymorphism (the same code working with many different behaviors) through function types — one of the pillars of functional programming.

 Functions as return values